mikebell/mikebell.io/content/cv.md

 Platform Engineer and Senior Consultant focused on the AWS stack, management, building and maintaining of infrastructure and projects.

 I’ve been remote working for over 7 years, taking responsibility of my own time management and ability to work with teams based anywhere in the world.
-At Hippo Digital I build and manage enterprise level infrastructure, develop software and maintain pipelines and standards for multiple teams.
+At Spareroom I build and manage enterprise level infrastructure, support critical applications and maintain testing infrastructure.

 Outside of work I maintain my own on-prem and cloud infrastructure where I run multiple VMs and containers focusing on home automation software.
 When not working I love to build Lego, design and build custom keyboards, cook and play with my cats.

 ### Employment History

+#### Platform Engineer - SpareRoom

+Responsible for managing and maintaining GCP infrastructure.

+* Terraform
+* Jenkins and Github Actions
+* GCP

-#### Senior Consultant - Platform Engineer - Hippo Digital - February 2021 to present
+#### Senior Consultant - Platform Engineer - Hippo Digital - February 2021 to February 2023

 **Government Property Agency** - Built and maintain a multi environment AWS setup for a data warehouse and accompanying ingestion and APIs.
 Currently managing 12 AWS accounts for two different projects (ETL and Data Warehouse).